Spring Garden Revival

 What Neighborhoods Do We Serve Throughout La Grange, IL?

-La Grange features a diverse range of neighborhoods, each with unique thatch management challenges due to variations in soil, development age, and landscape features:
+La Grange features a diverse range of neighborhoods, each with unique thatch management challenges:

-- Historic Downtown: Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, slow thatch decomposition, frequent water ponding
+• Historic Downtown: Older lawns (50–100 years) on compacted Drummer silty clay loam, mature tree canopy, poor drainage, and high thatch accumulation.

-- New Subdivisions: Minimal thatch, but severe compaction from construction, full sun exposure, rapid Kentucky bluegrass growth
+• New Subdivisions: Minimal thatch, but severe compaction from recent construction, limited tree cover, rapid turf establishment.

 La Grange Municipal Ordinances for Landscaping Operations & Equipment Use